florianfranz/palaeo-data-cube/README.md

 Currently, only palaeogeographic maps are stored on Zenodo.
 Other products will soon be added.
 1. Palaeogeography:  Franziskakis, F., Vérard, C., Castelltort, S., & Giuliani, G. (2025).
 Global Quantified Palaeogeographic Maps and Associated Sea-level Variations for the Phanerozoic using the PANALESIS Model [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.15396265

+## Metadata Catalog

+Every product is documented with standard metadata (ISO 19115).
+The catalog is supported by GeoNetwork and can be accessed [here](https://geonetwork.panalesis.org/geonetwork)

+A SpatioTemporal Assets Catalog (STAC) listing every item available for every product (one collection per product) is available [in the stac folder](./stac)
 ## References

 **PANALESIS Plate Tectonic Model**: